apache/horaedb-docs/docs/src/en/about.md

 - See [Quick Start](quick_start.md) to learn about how to get started
 - For data model of CeresDB, see [Data Model](sql/model)
-- For the supported SQL data types, operators, and commands, please navigate to [SQL reference](sql)
+- For the supported SQL data types, operators, and commands, please navigate to [SQL reference](sql/README.md)
+- For the supported SDKs, please navigate to [SDK](sdk/README.md)